 Building construction is an ancient human activity that began purely from a functional need to provide shelter from the elements.
 Over time, human beings have adapted to a variety of climates.
 The first human shelters were basic structures that did not last long.
+Building construction has since evolved to shape the built environment we know and love today, encompassing not only buildings but also essential infrastructure such as roads and bridges.

 The building construction process must be done step by step to ensure an efficient construction process.
 Consider important aspects such as the purpose of the building, finances, utility, and demand for work before starting the planning phase.